gbsr/RESTAPI/README.md

 npm run server
 ```

-The server will be live on `http://localhost:1338`.
+The server will be live on `http://localhost:1338` (or your port in .env then).
 Check package.json for other scripts, such as clean, build and so on.

 ## API Endpoints